 - Lewis Smedes points out, “The first and often the ONLY person to be healed by forgiveness is the person who forgives……When we genuinely forgive, we set a prisoner free and then discover that the prisoner we set free was us.”

-If we refuse to forgive people who hurt us, we are in a self-created prison, and we can never freely move forward.
+If we don’t forgive people who hurt us, we are in a self-created prison, and we can never be free to move forward.
 We cannot change.
 We will live in the past forever.